 - 4. Do the following to insert the new battery: - a.
-Tilt the battery so that you can insert it into the socket under the battery clip. - b.
-As you slide it under the battery clip, press the battery down into the socket.
+Tilt the battery so that you can insert it into the socket on the side opposite the battery clip. - b.
+Press the battery down into the socket until it clicks into place.
+Make sure the battery clip holds the battery securely.

 - 5. Replace the cover and connect the cables.

 - 6. Turn on the system.

 - 7. Start the BIOS Setup Utility program and set configuration parameters.

-- · Set the system date and time.
+- Set the system date and time.

-- · Set passwords if necessary.
+- Set passwords if necessary.

-- · Save the configuration.
+- Save the configuration.

-Chapter 7.
-Getting help, information, and service
+Getting information, help, and service

-If you need help, service, technical assistance, or just want more information about IBM products, you will find a wide variety of sources available from IBM to assist you.
+If you need help, service, or technical assistance or just want more information about IBM products, you will find a wide variety of sources available from IBM to assist you.
 This section contains information about where to go for additional information about IBM and IBM products, what to do if you experience a problem with your computer, and whom to call for service should it be necessary.